ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

         `source` = "https://www.ebi.ac.uk/ega/dacs/EGAC00000000001"

-        could represent one particular DAC within EGA.
+        could represent one particular logical "DAC" organization as referred to by the EBI organization, and could be maintained by the EBI as a permanent identitifer for this DAC.

-#### "**condition**"
+#### "**conditions**"

 -   OPTIONAL.
-A condition on an [Passport Visa Object](#passport-visa-object) indicates that the Passport Visa is only valid if the clauses of the condition match other Passport Visas elsewhere in the [Passport](#passport) and such content is both valid (e.g. hasn’t expired; signature of embedded token has been verified against the public key; etc.) and if such content is accepted by the Passport
+A set of conditions on an [Passport Visa Object](#passport-visa-object) indicates that the Passport Visa is only valid if the clauses of the conditions match other Passport Visas elsewhere in the [Passport](#passport) and such content is both valid (e.g. hasn’t expired; signature of embedded token has been verified against the public key; etc.) and if such content is accepted by the Passport